Surgical Procedures: Surgery and Staging for Salivary Cancer

 • Sublingual glands: Found under the floor of the mouth and under each side of the tongue.

-The minor salivary glands are tiny glands that sit around the lips, tongue, roof of the mouth, cheeks, nose, sinuses, and voice box.
+The minor salivary glands are smaller glands that sit around your lips, tongue, roof of the mouth, cheeks, nose, sinuses, and voice box.

 Most tumors in the salivary glands are benign (not cancerous).
 Your provider will do testing to see if a tumor is benign or malignant (cancerous).